ShivaaniHari/SummerInternship/README.md

 # Files

 lab-hfl.ipynb simulates horizontal FL using PyTorch.
-The corresponding VFL file, lab-vol.ipynb is also included.
+The corresponding VFL file, lab-vfl.ipynb is also included.